writebetacode/playground/README.md

 # playground

-Plethora of projects I am using to learn
+This is a mono-repo housing different projects that I am using to learn and play.